 Health Risks Associated with a Moist Basement

-Without a sump pump, a moist basement can lead to mold and mildew growth increasing health related breathing hazards.
-According to the CDC (Center for Disease Control and Prevention), exposure to damp and moldy environments may cause a variety of health effects such as: nasal stuffiness, throat irritation, coughing or wheezing, eye irritation, or, in some cases, skin irritation.
-For people who have a mold sensitivity, mold reactions could be much worse.
+Without a sump pump, a moist basement can lead to mold and mildew growth increasing health-related breathing hazards.
+According to the CDC (Center for Disease Control and Prevention), exposure to damp and moldy environments may cause a variety of health effects such as nasal stuffiness, throat irritation, coughing or wheezing, eye irritation, or, in some cases, skin irritation.
+For people who have mold sensitivity, mold reactions could be much worse.

 What does a Basic Sump Pump Set-Up Consist Of?

-What are the Benefit of a Stand-Alone Battery or Water Jet Back Up Sump Pump System?
+What is the Benefit of a Stand-Alone Battery or Water Jet Back-Up Sump Pump System?